JosepMariaVila/ForwarderAmountParameterSystem/README.md

 **Please use new accounts to test this hook and test everything beforehand on Testnet.
 I am not responsible for any losses.
 Create your own code if you are not sure.**

-## What does the Forwarder Hook do?
+## What does the Forwarder Amount Parameters System Hook do?

 The hook is installed on an account (salary distributor).
-Once installed, every time the account receives a payment (from the boss) through a Payment or URITokenBuy transaction type, it will be distributed among the accounts stored (employees) in the account namespace.
+Once installed, every time the account receives a payment (from the boss) through a Payment or URITokenBuy transaction type, it will be distributed in the corresponding amounts stored in the namespaces among the accounts stored (employees) also in the namespaces.
 If there are no accounts in the namespace, it will do nothing.

 ## Attention